top of page

 Here are a few recommendations to prevent tooth decay during this period:

 Teething can be an exciting yet challenging time for both you and your little one.
 Understanding the signs and symptoms, as well as knowing how to provide comfort, can make this journey smoother.
-Remember, every baby is unique, and their teething experience may vary.
-Keep an eye on their behaviors, offer soothing remedies, and ensure good oral hygiene from an early age.
+Every baby moves at their own pace through teething.
+Some sail through it; others struggle for weeks at a time.
+Either way, you'll get through it.
+Each new tooth really is something worth celebrating.